facebookresearch/ParlAI/projects/safety_recipes/README.md

 ```
 parlai display_data -t sensitive_topics_evaluation -dt valid
 ```
+See below for a classifier trained to predict these topics.

 ## Models

+### BAD classifier
 A classifier trained on the new Bot-Adversarial Dialogue (BAD) task (as well as other existing safety tasks) can be found at `zoo:bot_adversarial_dialogue/multi_turn/model`.

 This model can be downloaded and evaluated on the BAD task test set with the following command: